NervanaSystems/neon/doc/source/layer_containers.rst

    t = Tree(layers=layer_list, alphas=[1., 1.])

-The layer pathways must be specified in the order of precendence from the root of the tree.
+The layer pathways must be specified in the order of precedence from the root of the tree.
 So the "trunk" of the tree must be provided first, then the subsequent pathways in the order which they occur up the tree.
 All non-trunk pathways must start with an instantiated ``BranchNode`` layer that also occurs in the trunk at the point of branching.